raspibolt/raspibolt/preparations.md

 * Raspberry Pi 4, with 4+ GB RAM
 * official Raspberry Pi power adapter: other adapters are a common cause for reliability issues
 * external storage: 1+ TB with USB3, an SSD is recommended
-* external storage: a USB thumbdrive (even the smallest size thumdrive will do)
+* optional: a small USB thumbdrive or microSD card
 * optional: Raspberry Pi case

 Whaaat?
 No microSD card?
 Yes, we'll boot the operating system directly to the external drive.